The College of Architecture and Design’s graduate admissions deadlines, by program, are as follows:

 - Master of Architecture Level I & II: January 1st (Fall admission only)

 - Master of Science in Architecture: January 1st (Fall admission only)

 - Master of Arts in Architectural Studies: January 1st (Fall admission only)

-- Master of Science in Industrial Design: Applicants may now apply for spring admission AS WELL AS fall admission.
+- Master of Science in Industrial Design: January 1st (Fall admission only)

 How to Apply

 Candidates interested in attending the College of Architecture and Design should begin by applying online here.

 The application process is conducted entirely online and documents should be submitted through the application portal available on the UH Graduate School website.